shadow/shadow/docs/shadow_config_spec.md

-# Shadow Configuration Options
+# Shadow Configuration Specification

 Shadow uses the standard YAML format to accept configuration options from users.
-The following describes Shadow's YAML format that can be used to customize a simulation.
+The following describes Shadow's YAML format and all of the options that Shadow supports that can be used to customize a simulation.

 Example: